COVID-19 Champions Awards Program

 The words of the ERA were never more evident than they were during 2020.
 Pennsylvanians instinctively knew that their right to clean air; pure water; and the natural, scenic, historic and esthetic values of their environment would see them through these difficult times.
 Let us celebrate both the anniversary of the ERA and the contributions of the people who made this possible with the 2021 COVID Champions.

-Nominations are encouraged for awards to volunteers, Friends Groups, organizations, parks/forests staff members, business owners, medical providers, or elected or appointed officials who:
+The awards salute volunteers, Friends Groups, organizations, parks/forests staff members, business owners, medical providers, or elected or appointed officials who:

 - Went above and beyond to improve the visitor experience and create a welcoming environment;